RaymondLuxuryYacht/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

 Congratulations on choosing TypeScript as one of your first languages — you're already making good decisions!

-You've probably already heard that TypeScript is a "flavor" or "variant" of JavaScript.
+You've probably heard that TypeScript is a "flavor" or "variant" of JavaScript.
 The relationship between TypeScript (TS) and JavaScript (JS) is rather unique among modern programming languages, so learning more about this relationship will help you understand how TypeScript adds to JavaScript.

 ## What is JavaScript?
 A Brief History

-JavaScript (also known as ECMAScript) started its life as a simple scripting language for browsers.
+JavaScript (also known as ECMAScript) started life as a simple scripting language for browsers.
-At the time it was invented, it was expected to be used for short snippets of code embedded in a web page — writing more than a few dozen lines of code would have been somewhat unusual.
+It was intended to be used only for short snippets of code embedded in a web page — writing more than a few dozen lines of code would have been somewhat unusual.
 Due to this, early web browsers executed such code pretty slowly.
 Over time, though, JS became more and more popular, and web developers started using it to create interactive experiences.

-Web browser developers responded to this increased JS usage by optimizing their execution engines (dynamic compilation) and extending what could be done with it (adding APIs), which in turn made web developers use it even more.
+Web browser developers responded to this increased JS usage by optimizing their execution engines (through dynamic compilation) and extending what could be done with the language (by adding APIs), which in turn made web developers use it even more.
-On modern websites, your browser is frequently running applications that span hundreds of thousands of lines of code.
+On modern websites, your browser is frequently running applications with hundreds of thousands of lines of code.
-This is long and gradual growth of "the web", starting as a simple network of static pages, and evolving into a platform for rich _applications_ of all kinds.
+This expansion in the use of JavaScript has mirrored the long and gradual growth of "the web", which started out as a simple network of static pages and evolved into a platform for rich _applications_ of all kinds.

-More than this, JS has become popular enough to be used outside the context of browsers, such as implementing JS servers using node.js.
+More than this, JS has become popular enough to be used outside web browsers, such as implementing JS servers using node.js.
 The "run anywhere" nature of JS makes it an attractive choice for cross-platform development.
-There are many developers these days that use _only_ JavaScript to program their entire stack!
+There are many developers that use _only_ JavaScript to program their entire stack!

-To summarize, we have a language that was designed for quick uses, and then grew to a full-fledged tool to write applications with millions of lines.
+To summarize, we have a language that was designed for quick uses, and then grew into a full-fledged tool to write applications with millions of lines.
-Every language has its own _quirks_ — oddities and surprises, and JavaScript's humble beginning makes it have _many_ of these.
+Every language has its own _quirks_ — oddities and surprises, and JavaScript's humble beginning has left it with _many_ of these.
 Some examples:

 - JavaScript's equality operator (`==`) _coerces_ its arguments, leading to unexpected behavior: